Editorial: Determination lets an old soldier rest in peace

 A Japanese bombing raid on the Sorido Airstrip in what is now part of Indonesia killed 40 people.
 But Denson’s body and those of two other soldiers were never identified or accounted for after the bloody strike.
 The whereabouts of Benson’s body turned into a mystery that stretched from months to years to decades.
 It tested the military’s promise to leave no soldier behind and a son’s love like very few casualties do.

 The science of identification was inexact at the time.
-But it was nothing if not dogged.
-The Defense POW/MIA Accounting Agency described an eight-year effort to sort out the Sorido bodies this way.
+But the military was nothing if not dogged.
+The Defense POW/MIA Accounting Agency described an eight-year effort to sort out the Sorido bodies this way:

 People are also reading…